MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/get-started/Walkthrough-Guide--Manage-Risk-with-Conditional-Access-Control.md

 -   A client computer from which you can access the sample application

 > [!WARNING]
-> It is highly recommended \(both in production or test environments\) that you do not use the same computer to be your federation server and your web server.
+> It is highly recommended (both in production or test environments) that you do not use the same computer to be your federation server and your web server.

 In this environment, the federation server issues the claims that are required so that users can access the sample application.
 The Web server hosts a sample application that will trust the users who present the claims that the federation server issues.

 For instructions on how to set up this environment, see [Set up the lab environment for AD FS in Windows Server 2012 R2](../../ad-fs/get-started/Set-up-the-lab-environment-for-AD-FS-in-Windows-Server-2012-R2.md).

 ## <a name="BKMK_2"></a>Step 2: Verify the default AD FS access control mechanism
-In this step you will verify the default AD FS access control mechanism, where the user is redirected to the AD FS sign\-in page, provides valid credentials, and is granted access to the application.
+In this step you will verify the default AD FS access control mechanism, where the user is redirected to the AD FS sign-in page, provides valid credentials, and is granted access to the application.
 You can use the **Robert Hatley** AD account and the **claimapp** sample application that you configured in [Set up the lab environment for AD FS in Windows Server 2012 R2](../../ad-fs/get-started/Set-up-the-lab-environment-for-AD-FS-in-Windows-Server-2012-R2.md).

 #### To verify the default AD FS access control mechanism

-1. On your client computer, open a browser window, and navigate to your sample application: **https:\/\/webserv1.contoso.com\/claimapp**.
+1. On your client computer, open a browser window, and navigate to your sample application: **https://webserv1.contoso.com/claimapp**.

     This action automatically redirects the request to the federation server and you are prompted to sign in with a username and password.